History 110 - Dr. Gayle Olson-Raymer

 was relaxed in the 17th Century and the Spanish Inquisition was finally

 abolished in 1834.
-Estimates of those executed for heresy during the three-and-a-half
+Estimates of those executed for heresy - beliefs or opinions that disagreed with Catholic doctrine - during the three-and-a-half

 centuries range from 4,000 to 30,000.